Documentation

 # ... (truncated for brevity)

-v1alpha2 Example: Note that the entire agent configuration is now nested under the inline setting.
+v1alpha2 Example: Note that the entire agent configuration is now nested under the declarative setting.

 apiVersion: kagent.dev/v1alpha2